georgeus19/malloc/README.md

 ## Main Files:

-* mm.{c,h}
+1. mm.{c,h}
-..* Your solution malloc package. mm.c is the file that you will be handing in, and is the only file you should modify.
+ * Your solution malloc package. mm.c is the file that you will be handing in, and is the only file you should modify.

-* mdriver.c
+2. mdriver.c
-	The malloc driver that tests your mm.c file
+  * The malloc driver that tests your mm.c file

-* short{1,2}-bal.rep
+3. short{1,2}-bal.rep
-	Two tiny tracefiles to help you get started.
+  * Two tiny tracefiles to help you get started.

-* Makefile
+4. Makefile
-	Builds the driver
+  * Builds the driver

 ## Other support files for the driver